-As described in Notes 2 and 10 to the consolidated financial statements, the Company's goodwill balance was \$644.8 million as of December 31, 2019.
-Management conducts an impairment test as of August 1 of each year, or more frequently if events or changes in circumstances indicate that the carrying value of goodwill may be impaired.
-Potential impairment is identified by comparing the fair value of each reporting unit to its carrying value, including goodwill.
+As described in notes 3 and 11 to the consolidated financial statements, the Company's goodwill balance was \$703.7 million as of December 31, 2020.
+Management conducts an impairment test annually as of August 1, or more frequently if events or changes in circumstances indicate that the carrying amount of goodwill may be impaired.
+Potential impairment is identified by comparing the fair value of each reporting unit to its carrying amount, including goodwill.
 Fair value is estimated by management using a market multiple method.
-Management applied significant judgment in estimating the fair value of each reporting unit, which included the use of significant assumptions with respect to multiples of EBITDA for comparable entities with similar operations and economic characteristics.
+Management applied judgment in estimating the fair value of each reporting unit, which included the use of significant assumptions relating to market multiples of EBITDA for comparable entities with similar operations and economic characteristics.

-The principal considerations for our determination that performing procedures relating to the goodwill impairment assessment is a critical audit matter are (i) there was significant judgment applied by management when estimating the fair value of the reporting units; which in turn led to (ii) a high degree of auditor judgment and subjectivity in performing procedures to evaluate management's significant assumptions, including multiples of EBITDA for comparable entities with similar operations and economic characteristics.
+The principal considerations for our determination that performing procedures relating to the goodwill impairment assessment is a critical audit matter are (i) the judgment by management when developing the fair value estimate of each reporting unit; (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's significant assumptions related to market multiples of EBITDA for comparable entities with similar operations and economic characteristics; and (iii) the fact that the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessment, including controls over the estimation of the fair value of the Company's reporting units.
-These procedures also included, among others, (i) testing management's process for estimating the fair value of the reporting units; (ii) evaluating the appropriateness of the market multiple method; (iii) testing the completeness, accuracy and relevance of the data used in estimating the fair value of the reporting units; and (iv) evaluating the reasonableness of the significant assumptions used by management, including multiples of EBITDA for comparable entities with similar operations and economic characteristics.
-Evaluating the reasonableness of the significant assumptions used by management involved (i) comparing the multiples of EBITDA to the multiples of similar prior acquisitions made by the Company and to the current trading multiple of the Company, as well as to external market and industry data, and (ii) performing sensitivity analyses.
+These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessment, including controls over the valuation of the Company's reporting units.
+These procedures also included, among others (i) testing management's process for developing the fair value estimate of each reporting unit; (ii) evaluating the appropriateness of the market multiple method; (iii) testing the completeness and accuracy of underlying data used in the market multiple method; and (iv) evaluating the reasonableness of the significant assumptions used by management related to market multiples of EBITDA for comparable entities with similar operations and economic characteristics.
+Evaluating the reasonableness of the significant assumptions used by management involved (i) comparing the market multiples of EBITDA to the market multiples of similar prior acquisitions made by the Company and to the current trading multiple of the Company, as well as to external market and industry data; and (ii) performing sensitivity analyses.
+Professionals with specialized skill and knowledge were used to assist in evaluating the appropriateness of the market multiple method and the reasonableness of the market multiples of EBITDA for comparable entities with similar operations and economic characteristics assumptions used by management.